 NUMBER AND WEIGHT: Enter the total number and weight (to the nearest whole pound) of all species retained in the NUMBER CAUGHT and TOTAL WEIGHT columns.

-NUMBER RELEASED: Regardless of disposition, ALL FISH must be reported.
-Please enter the number of each species released in the appropriate column.
-DO NOT include releases in the number caught or total weight columns.
+NUMBER BELEASED: Regardless of disposition, ALL FISH must be reported.
+Please enter the number of each species released in the appropriate columns.
+DO NOT include releases in the number caught or total weight